smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

 ---
 title: "Week 7: algorithmic composition 1"
-summary: triggering events in pitch & time using algorithmic processes
+tagline: Triggering events in pitch and time using algorithmic processes
 show_toc: true
+image: assets/workshops/2013-visualisation-charles-martin.jpg
+image_alt: Photo by Charles Martin
 ---

+{:.warn-box}
+**Solo Diary**: write a piece with Gibber that has three algorithmic parts: drums, bass and lead.

 This week we flip the switch to making computer music with a _text_-based programming system.
 Depending on your background, this could feel freeing, confusing or a bit of both.